B-Bajramovic/AlphaFold-Bioinformatics-BSc/README.md

 After the anchor pair, your group will work with one bait protein.

-The bait protein is tested against a panel of candidate proteins.
+The bait protein is tested against a set of candidate proteins.
 Some candidates are expected to be related to ATP synthase.
 Others are mitochondrial proteins that are not expected to be direct ATP synthase interaction partners.

 This creates a small protein-protein interaction screen.